jrmi/byemail/README.md

 -   Share huge attachment without thinking of it and without flooding the net,
 -   Send "burn after reading" email,
 -   Cancel mail sent by mistake,
--   Create tempory address on the fly for spam protection,
+-   Create temporary address on the fly for spam protection,
 -   Really secure mail even if the recipient doesn't have configured any gpg key,
 -   Auto update your DNS configuration,
 -   Spam protect you with captcha,
 -   Easy quitting by easily export all your data to import them in another instance,
 -   ActivityPub compatibility,
+-   Scheduled mails
+-   Scheduled mail acknowledgment (for privacy concern)
 -   and more ...

 Some technical advantages: